Get 10,000 FREE rewards points ($10!!!) for signing up for an account! >> GO

 In other words, when collagen is heated and then cooled, it turns into Jell-O.

-Gelatin gives home-made soups and stews their luscious mouth-feel, and is widely used recipes that required its special qualities.
+Gelatin gives home-made soups and stews their luscious mouth-feel, and is widely used in recipes that require its special qualities.

 In addition to its culinary utility, gelatin is a good source of the amino acids your body needs to make collagen protein, so regularly consuming gelatin confers all the benefits attributed to collagen supplementation, such as improved gut health, stronger hair and nails, and improved skin elasticity.